 Whether you use your golf cart to cruise your neighborhood, hit the golf course, or travel along Florida’s streets, ensuring your investment is protected is crucial.
 Similarly, if you own an LSV, protecting your street-legal vehicle is essential for peace of mind and compliance with Florida law.

-At Think Safe Insurance, we believe your peace of mind matters, and that’s why we’re here to help you navigate the ins and outs of golf cart insurance Florida and LSV coverage.
+At Think Safe Insurance, we believe your peace of mind matters, and that’s why we’re here to help you navigate the ins and outs of golf cart insurance in Florida and LSV coverage.

 Florida LSV & Golf Cart Laws: The “Street Legal” Difference

-| Feature | Standard Golf Cart | Low-Speed Vehicle (LSV) |
+| Feature | Standard Golf Cart (F.S. §320.01(22)) | Low-Speed Vehicle / LSV (F.S. §320.01(41)) |

 |---|---|---|

-| Top Speed | Less than 20 MPH | 20 – 25 MPH |
+| Top Speed | Under 20 MPH | 20 – 25 MPH |

 | Required Equipment | Basic (Brakes, Tires) | Headlights, Turn Signals, Mirrors, Windshield, Seatbelts, VIN |

-| Road Access | Designated paths/roads | Any road with speed limit ≤ 35 MPH |
+| Road Access | Only roads designated by local ordinance with speed limit ≤ 30 MPH (F.S. §316.212) | Any road with posted speed limit ≤ 35 MPH (F.S. §316.2122) |

 Important Safety Update: Under Florida Law (HB 949), drivers under 18 must have a valid learner’s permit or driver’s license to operate a golf cart on public roads.
 Drivers 18 and older must possess a valid government-issued photo ID.
 For LSVs, a full driver’s license is always required.